juicedata/juicefs/docs/en/guide/cache_management.md

 juicefs mount --cache-dir /dev/shm/jfscache redis://127.0.0.1:6379/1 /mnt/myjfs
 ```

+Another way to use memory for cache is set `--cache-dir` option to `memory`, this puts cache directly in client process memory, which is simpler compared to `/dev/shm`, but obviously cache will be lost after process restart, use this for tests and evaluations.

 ### Shared folders

 Shared directories created via SMB or NFS can also be used as cache for JuiceFS.
 For the case where multiple devices on the LAN mount the same JuiceFS file system, using shared directories on the LAN as cache paths can effectively relieve the bandwidth pressure of duplicate caches for multiple devices.

+But special attention needs to be paid.
+Usually, when the file system where the cache directory is located fails to work properly, the JuiceFS client can immediately return an error and downgrade to direct access to object storage.
+If the abnormality of the shared directory shows that the read operation is stuck (such as some network file system in kernel mode), then JuiceFS will also be stuck together.
+This requires you to tune the underlying file system behavior of the shared directory to achieve rapid failure.

 Using SMB/CIFS as an example, mount the shared directories on the LAN by using the tools provided by the `cifs-utils` package.